 Transition planning is a process for students with disabilities focusing on life after high school.
 Ideally, this planning should begin in middle school; however, it typically starts in high school.
 IDEA requires that IEP transition services begin no later than age 16.
 It can start earlier if the IEP team determines it is appropriate.
 A student with a disability can participate in planning the transition from high school to higher education during IEP meetings.
 Preparing for this goal is essential for students who plan to attend some form of postsecondary school.
-The IEP must include appropriate measurable postsecondary goals based upon age-appropriate transition assessment related to education/training, employment, and relevant independent living skills.
+The IEP must include appropriate, measurable postsecondary goals based on age-appropriate transition assessments related to education, training, employment, and relevant independent living skills.

-Student-centered planning and student-led IEPs are essential to transition planning.
-Transition conversations, building skills like self-advocacy, managing accommodations, and tracking their progress can start as early as grade school.
+Student-centered planning and student-led Individualized Education Programs (IEPs) are essential to effective transition planning.
+Transition conversations, building skills such as self-advocacy, managing accommodations, and tracking progress, can begin as early as grade school.
 These skills take time to build.
-Transition planning allows students with disabilities and their parents and guardians to understand and explore the opportunities available after graduating high school, such as college, vocational rehabilitation, employment, and independent living.
-It also helps young people with disabilities develop life skills through hands-on experiences to become successful, independent members of society.
+Transition planning enables students with disabilities and their parents or guardians to understand and explore the opportunities available after graduating from high school, including college, vocational rehabilitation, employment, and independent living.
+It also helps young people with disabilities develop life skills through hands-on experiences, enabling them to become successful and independent members of society.